yingqiaogit/payitforwardpeer/README.md

-﻿# echo-peer
+﻿# Pay It Forward Peer

-This node peer contains a RESTful server and gRPC server and client.
-The echo RESTful service will access the Echo gRPC server through a gRPC client.
+This nodejs is a back end of the payitforward project

 ## Pre-build
 - run `npm install`